sophie-anderson8/CS-330-Fall-2025/README.md

 Perl has around 100 reserved words: `if, else, elsif, while, for, foreach, package, use, my, sub, return, next, last, redo, given, when, default, die, print`, and more.

-Run this code to check:
+If you are interested in the full list, type this code into the terminal:

 `perl -e 'print join("\n", sort keys %Perl::Keywords::);'`